yggdrasil-network/yggdrasil-network.github.io/privacy.md

 # Privacy

 In order to release Yggdrasil on certain platforms, we are obliged to release a Privacy Policy which discusses information usage within Yggdrasil.
+This document was last updated on the 9th January 2019.

 ### Overview